Costing is an optional set of features which enables you to one or more of the following:

 You'll first want to enable the feature by selecting the Costing mode menu.
 There are two options to enable costing:

-- Enhanced - This mode enables more complex job classification, including job categories, jobs phases, and code codes.
+- Enhanced - This mode enables more complex job classification, including jobs phases and code codes.

 After you make your selection, make sure you click the green Save button.